Mani2OO5/University-Projects/README.md

 ---

+## ⚠️ Project Status

+Many of the projects in this repository were created primarily for **learning, practice, coursework, or experimentation**.
+As a result, some projects may be incomplete, contain limitations, or may not work correctly in every situation.

+These projects should not necessarily be considered production-ready software.
+They are preserved as part of my learning journey and reflect the knowledge, skills, and approaches I had at the time of development.

+Some projects may have been improved or expanded later, while others remain in their original state as a record of my progress.

+---

 ## 📌 About This Repository

 The projects in this repository are organized **by semester** and divided into two main categories: